The (Long) Story of New Branding and Websites

 I began to interview web developers.
 I ended up interviewing eight different groups.
 It was probably premature, since we had no budget for a website.
 We applied for a grant from Grace Church for the project based on the average estimates from web developers that I had interviewed.
 On February 27th, we were notified by Grace that they were awarding us the grant for our website!
 God had answered our prayers!
 I quickly narrowed down the developers to three and did a second round of interviews.
 We wanted to know who had the most experience in coding and designing the next generation website.
 These developers had came up when we had been searching how to design shopify website as we were going to sell products to donate to charitable causes.

 We decided on Fishhook to do the project.
 They are a local Christian communications and web-development group that has worked with many of the top ministries and churches in Indiana.
 In April, they went to work.
 The web development project was going well, but after a lot of prep work and discussion, I was struck by something that had been in the back of my mind since we started, ‘Was our branding where it needed to be?’
 What if we built these two websites around our current look and then in a year needed to change it all?
 What would that cost?
 Tom and I discussed it, and we agreed to ask for Fishhook to do an analysis regarding our branding.
 After all, they were branding experts and had led many churches and ministries through the branding process before.
+Many people find the help of Portland Video Production can be really helpful in getting a brand out there.
 When they replied with some recommendations, we decided to go with what they termed a “branding refresh” – same name, new colors, new mark and new tagline.
 They could also fit this into our budget from the grant we received from Grace.
 On July 7th, we gave them the green light.

 A branding refresh would mean that web development would halt and our deadlines would be moved back a couple of months.
 Did I mention Fishhook is meticulous?
 One of the reasons I chose them was because of their attention to detail and their ability to pull the information out of their clients rather than just write code.
 They conducted several meetings with differing groups gaining a full understanding of Life Centers.
 One of the words that came out again and again was compassion, which would eventually become key in our new tagline.